The-Local-Guys/test-tag-reporting-tool-replit/replit.md

 - **Data Flow**: User authentication, test session creation, testing workflow, report generation, and admin operations are managed via a client-side batched local storage system that submits results in a single, atomic operation to the backend.
 Asset numbering is handled client-side with intelligent allocation and duplicate prevention, then validated server-side upon batch submission.
 - **Mobile Navigation**: Persistent site-wide header with mobile-responsive hamburger menu, accessible from all pages with global sign out functionality.
 - **Session Cancellation**: Comprehensive cancel report functionality available on both item-selection and report-preview pages with database deletion, ownership verification, and proper cleanup of all associated test results.
 - **Single Page Application (SPA)**: True client-side routing with no full page reloads, custom loading screens with 500ms minimum display time, and seamless navigation between testing and admin modes.
 Uses wouter for routing with custom SPA navigation hooks for consistent loading states.
-Loading overlay positioned to preserve navigation bar visibility during transitions.

 ## External Dependencies